Death of a Marriage and Being Happy After a Divorce

 But I was trying to stay afloat as best as I could to try and completely process the death of a marriage.

-I finished my tea, went inside to get ready, have breakfast and leave for work.
-Ordinarily, I’d have pulled out a dark shirt because it was casual Friday at the office.
+I finished my tea, went inside to get ready, had breakfast, and left for work.
+Ordinarily, I’d have pulled out a dark shirt because it was a casual Friday at the office.
 However, Mom had told me, stuttering slightly over the words, that I must stay off the color black for a while.

 Related Reading: 9 Important Tips When Moving On After Divorce

-When I made the decision to leave, I made it calmly, acted on it calmly, and left as calmly as I could manage.
+When I decided to leave, I made it calmly, acted on it, and left as calmly as I could manage.
 The calmness almost camouflaged the terror-inducing courage the move had called for.
 Today I appear normal to people around me — probably giving them the impression that either I’m the archetypal hard-hearted bitch, or someone typical of my generation, who can walk out of situations and relationships without any visible qualms.

 Visible.
 That’s the keyword.
 I will let people know only as much as I want them to know.
 The rest is mine, all mine.
 Mine to store away, to pick at like it’s a virulent scab, to bring out from the darkness, to examine and then return to its confines.
 The death of a marriage is not for public consumption.
 It’s my marriage or the end of it, and I’ll obsess about it as much as I choose.